renovatebot/renovate/docs/development/renovate-tutorial.md

-You can trigger renovate manually from CLI or docker by running it to pick up any changes needed, or you can run [Renovate App](https://github.com/apps/renovate) or a host renovate on a server, and it will pick up any needed changes every few minutes.
+You can trigger renovate manually from CLI or docker by running it to pick up any changes needed, or you can run [Renovate App](https://github.com/apps/renovate) or a host renovate on a server, and it will pick up any needed changes every few minutes/hours.

-## Steps
+## Tutorial

-- We will work with Github for this tutorial, open your Github repository
+- We will work with Github for this tutorial since our app is hosted on Github, open your Github repository
 - Fork [this](https://github.com/PhilipAbed/RenovateTutorial) repository
 - Make sure `issues` are enabled on github, `settings` ->`general` -> check the `issues` checkbox.
-- Install renovate app, go to [Renovate App](https://github.com/apps/renovate), and install it, it will take you to a page where you can select on which repositories you want to run renovate
+- Install renovate app, go to [Renovate App](https://github.com/apps/renovate), and install it, it will take you to a page where you can select on which repositories you want to run renovate on
-- Select the forked repository, you can configure that anytime by going again to [Renovate App](https://github.com/apps/renovate) and pressing `Configure` button.
+- Select the forked repository, you can configure that at anytime by going again to [Renovate App](https://github.com/apps/renovate) and pressing the `Configure` button.
 - After installing the app, it will run in the background and trigger on the selected repositories and create an on-boarding PR, Which will add a `renovate.json` configuration file.
 - make sure you read the on-boarding PR, then go ahead and merge the on-boarding pull request.
 - if you go to the [dashboard](https://app.renovatebot.com/dashboard), you will see when renovate runs.
 - Once you merge, renovate will trigger again automatically, and you will notice that it scanned the `package.json` and opened some pull requests.
 - renovate by default will try to get the latest version, but you can restrict updates to a certain version using `allowedVersions`

+### Allow specific versions

 - go to your `renovate.json` file and edit it, then change its contents to the below and commit it

   ```